continuent/continuent-vagrant/README.md

         $ localhost> cp examples/Vagrantfile.3.vcenter ./Vagrantfile
         $ localhost> cp examples/STD/default.pp ./manifests/

-    Customize the variables in the Vagrantfile to match your vCenter environment
+    Customize the variables in the Vagrantfile to match your vCenter environment.
+Be sure to adjust the IP addresses and routing information to match your network.

     The launch.sh script will start the images and install the software.